Archie Annan

-Walter Archibald Annan (23 March 1877 – 23 January 1949) was a Scottish professional footballer in the years prior to World War I. A full back, he made over 170 appearances in the English Football League.
+Walter Archibald Annan (23 March 1877 – 23 January 1949) was a Scottish professional footballer in the years before World War I. A full back, he made over 170 appearances in the English Football League.
 He featured prominently in Bristol City's successes in the first decade of the 20th century under manager Harry Thickitt.
 He also played for Sunderland, Sheffield United, and Burslem Port Vale.
 He helped Bristol City to the Second Division title in 1905–06, a second-place finish in the First Division in 1906–07, and also played in the FA Cup final in 1909.

 Playing career

 Early career

 Born in Carnwath, Lanarkshire, he was the youngest of 13 children born to Walter Annan, a colliery manager, and his wife Marion (née Storry).
 A lifelong teetotaller, Annan joined local club West Calder in August 1899, before moving onto Edinburgh club St Bernard's in May 1900.
 No Scottish league appearances are recorded for either club.
 In April 1902 he moved to Sunderland in the First Division of the English Football League.
-He made a solitary appearance at right back in 2–1 win over Notts County on 4 April 1903, in a season when Sunderland finished third, only a single point behind champions Sheffield Wednesday.
-In January 1904 he moved on to Sheffield United, and made his league debut for the "Blades" at left back in a 2–0 defeat at Everton on 9 January 1904.
-He made a total of nine appearances at full back, deputising for Harry Thickitt and Boyle in 1903–04.
+He made a solitary appearance at right-back in a 2–1 win over Notts County on 4 April 1903, in a season when Sunderland finished third, only a single point behind champions Sheffield Wednesday.
+In January 1904 he moved on to Sheffield United and made his league debut for the "Blades" at left-back in a 2–0 defeat at Everton on 9 January 1904.
+He made a total of nine appearances as a full-back, deputising for Harry Thickitt and Boyle in 1903–04.
 Annan made 18 appearances in 1904–05, as United finished sixth in the First Division.

 Bristol City

 Annan followed manager Harry Thickitt to Ashton Gate for £200 in April 1905.
-When Bristol City finished as Second Division champions in 1905–06, Annan was ever-present with 38 appearances at right-back, and formed a notable defensive full back partnership with Joe Cottle.
+When Bristol City finished as Second Division champions in 1905–06, Annan was ever-present with 38 appearances at right-back and formed a notable defensive full-back partnership with Joe Cottle.
 Ever present again for a second successive season in 1906–07, City finished the campaign as runners-up in the First Division.
 Annan played just 13 games in 1907–08 as new signing Bob Young was preferred at right-back.
-In 1908–09, Annan replaced Young as the regular right-back, making 26 appearances and playing in all 10 FA Cup ties, including the 1909 FA Cup Final – City lost the final 1–0 to Manchester United at Crystal Palace.
-He made a further 28 appearances in 1909–10, and was again replaced by Bob Young in the later stages of the season.
+In 1908–09, Annan replaced Young as the regular right-back, making 26 appearances and playing in all 10 FA Cup ties, including the 1909 FA Cup final – City lost the final 1–0 to Manchester United at Crystal Palace.
+He made 28 appearances in 1909–10, and was again replaced by Bob Young in the later stages of the season.
 Annan did not feature in the City team in the 1910–11 season, as Bristol City were relegated back to the Second Division.
 The final league match of the season, a 1–0 defeat to Everton on 29 April 1911, was awarded as a joint benefit for Arthur Spear and Archie Annan, although neither played in the game.